 And while cash is often the most useful way to redeem rewards, if you want the maximum value, consider redeeming for gift cards.
 You can redeem $20 in rewards for a $25 gift card.

 J.D.
-Power ranked Discover number one in its 2019 U.S. Credit Card Satisfaction Study, which considered the input of over 28,000 customers across 12 credit card issuers.
+Power ranked Discover number two in its 2021 U.S. Credit Card Satisfaction Study, which considered the input of over 29,000 customers across 11 credit card issuers.

-If you like to check your account on your smartphone, you’ll also be happy to know that Discover earned first place in J.D.
-Power’s 2019 U.S. Credit Card Mobile App Satisfaction Study, with 890 out of 1,000 possible points.
+If you like to check your account on your smartphone, you may also find it interesting to know that Discover earned third place in J.D.
+Power’s 2021 U.S. Credit Card Mobile App Satisfaction Study, with 875 out of 1,000 possible points.

 Finally, note that this card gives you free access to your FICO score on your monthly statement.